 Like heart disease, high blood pressure (also known as hypertension) has always been thought of as a man’s problem—but it just isn’t so.
 As it turns out:

-Considering these statistics, women need to be aware of a number of life circumstances and lifestyle choices that can make maintaining optimal blood pressure a unique challenge:
+Considering these statistics, women need to be aware of what causes hypertension and how that can make maintaining optimal blood pressure a unique challenge.

 Normal age-related hormonal declines often cause a woman’s arteries to become less elastic and more constrictive, thus contributing to high blood pressure.
 On their own, these changes are reason enough to pay extra attention to your lifestyle choices that affect cardiovascular health.
 But the situation is further complicated by the use of hormone replacement therapy (HRT) to minimize or eliminate other symptoms of menopause, like hot flashes and night sweats.

 Conventional HRT involves the use of man-made pharmaceutical substitutes for the hormones the body is no longer producing enough of.
 These synthetic hormones may be problematic, however.
 In 2004, results from the large Women’s Health Initiative (WHI) study showed that synthetic hormones like Premarin and Provera could push blood pressure up steeply.